8 Best Amazon Alternative Marketplaces to List Your Products On Today

 You need to weigh the costs of different Amazon alternatives to find which platform works the best for you.
 You should calculate the total amount it will cost you to list your products against potential profit.

-As mentioned, Amazon sellers are subject to a host of fees.
+As mentioned, Amazon sellers are subject to a host of fees (plus one of the best Chrome extensions for Amazon seller).
 For example, a professional selling plan starts at $39.99/month with extra fees on top of that.

 However, perks like Amazon FBA services mean you can save money on things like storage.